deestbie/console-docs/docs/venom/terms.md

 The *Video > Edit* page includes a *Video Formats* section that allows you to upload multiple formats of the same video for a single video profile.
 You can then label each video, designate the website or mobile device application (and platform) the video is associated with, and post the format-specific URL to these websites and applications.

 See [Media Publishing Requirements](mediapublishrequirements.md) for a list of supported video formats.
+See go to [Add Video Formats](addvideoformats.md) for instruction on how to add a new video format.

 #### <a id="http-live-streaming"></a>HLS (HTTP Live Streaming)